ibm-cloud-docs/containers/vpc_network_policy.md

    </tbody>
    </table>

-6. In the **Outbound rules** section, create the following rules by clicking **New rule**.

-   <p class="note">ACL rules are applied to traffic in a specific order.
+6. In the **Outbound rules** section, create the following rules by clicking **New rule**. **Note**: ACL rules are applied to traffic in a specific order.
 If you must create custom rules to allow other traffic to or from your worker nodes on this subnet, be sure to set the custom rules' **Priority** before the rule that denies all traffic.
-If you add a rule after the deny rule, your rule is ignored, because the packet matches the deny rule and is blocked and removed before it can reach your rule.</p>
+If you add a rule after the deny rule, your rule is ignored, because the packet matches the deny rule and is blocked and removed before it can reach your rule.
    <table>
    <caption>Inbound rule</caption>
    <thead>